 You may return to digging through folders when the File Explorer search fails to work.
 However, it’s tedious and time-consuming.
 Unlike Finder on Mac, there is no way to sort out important files and folders via tags on Windows.
-You’ll need to rely on the search function to quickly find the file.
-Here are the top ways to fix File Explorer search not working on Windows 11.
+You’ll need to rely on the search function to find the file quickly.
+Let’s fix the Windows explorer search not working.

 File Explorer is a part of Windows Explorer Services.
 It starts with the system startup.
 If the service doesn’t start automatically in the background, the search function might break for you.

-Step 1: Press Windows + R keys to open the Run dialog box
+Step 1: Press the Windows + R keys to open the Run dialog box

 Step 3: When the UAC prompt appears, choose Yes.
-And scroll to Windows Search in the Services window and right-click on it.
+Scroll to Windows Search in the Services window and right-click on it.
 Open Properties from the context menu.

 Step 4: Select Automatic from Startup type menu, select Stop, and hit the Start button.

 Open File Manager and try the search function again.